Saving Cape Cod’s Waters

 Imagine the kind of summer day we New Englanders wait for all year – a light breeze, an azure sky, temps in the low 80s, and, best of all, low humidity.
 Coolers are stuffed with snacks and sandwiches, beach chairs stacked in trunks, and kids corralled into waiting cars for the traffic-jammed ride to their favorite Cape Cod beach, where the water has warmed just enough to entice even the least hardy among us.

 Nitrogen pollution on the Cape is hardly a secret, says Kilian.
 Scientific reports show it has been getting worse year after year for decades now.
-The solution is also well known: Fix the region’s septic and wastewater treatment systems, and do it now.
+The solution is also well known: Fix the region’s septic and wastewater treatment systems – and do it now.

-The consequences of inaction are pretty well accepted, too: There are the devastating impacts to plants, fish, and wildlife, of course.
+The consequences of inaction are pretty well accepted, too.
+There are the devastating impacts to plants, fish, and wildlife, of course.
 But the growing “brown-slime” economy (a term coined by the region’s chamber of commerce) also could overpower the Cape’s tourism economy and the millions of dollars it pumps into the region every year.
-After all, it’s New England, and beach lovers could easily choose to visit one of the region’s other coastal areas where the waters are clean.
+After all, it’s New England, and beach lovers could choose to visit one of the region’s other coastal areas where the waters are clean.
 If the tourists go, so do the summer jobs, retail and restaurant sales, rentals, and all the ancillary businesses that depend on them – along with housing values in both the seasonal and year-round markets.

 Andrew Gottlieb, Executive Director of the Association to Preserve Cape Cod, agrees it has taken some time for many residents to understand the scope and urgency of the problem.
 “If you go out on these waters on a sunny, blue-sky day, everything looks good,” he says.
 “Because much of the problem lies below the water’s surface, it’s typically unseen by those who aren’t on or in the water on a regular basis.”

-The aha moment, Gottlieb says, “comes when we have a day of cloudy weather, a fish kill, or a floating algae mass that literally brings the problem to the surface.”
+The aha moment, Gottlieb says, “comes when we have a day of cloudy weather, a fish kill, or a floating algae mass that literally brings the problem to the surface.
+They’re recognizing that there’s a responsibility to take action here and that it’s not at the towns’ discretion to just endlessly put it off.”

+Gottlieb can point to half a dozen towns making important strides and thinking creatively about how to fix the problem in their community.
+“I can also point to a suite of communities that are spinning their wheels.”
 The way forward, say Gottlieb and Kilian, is for towns to work together to develop solutions and spread out the costs.
-“This is a collective problem that crosses town lines, and it needs to be solved through collective and regional action,” says Kilian.
+“This is a collective problem that crosses town lines, and should be solved through collective and regional action where possible,” says Kilian.
 “Individual action will result in inconsistent programs and standards, economic inefficiency, and continued delays.”

 That’s why active residents, town officials, and organizations like Gottlieb’s Association to Preserve Cape Cod have been working town by town to spur action on the ground.